renaudcerrato/appengine-maven-repository/README.md

 # Artifacts

-There's no special configuration required to deploy artifacts, just upload your artifacts the way you're used to do.
-An example using Gradle:
+There's absolutely no extra steps required to fetch and/or deploy Maven artifacts to your repository: simply use your favorite Maven tools as you're used to do.
+An example deploying artifacts using the maven plugin for Gradle:

 ```gradle
 apply plugin: 'java'